lowlydba/sql-docs/docs/relational-databases/replication/non-sql/heterogeneous-database-replication.md

  For more information, see [Oracle Publishing Overview](../../../relational-databases/replication/non-sql/oracle-publishing-overview.md).

 ## Publishing Data to Non-SQL Server Subscribers
- The following non-[!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] databases are supported as Subscribers to snapshot and transactional publications:
+ The following non- [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] databases are supported as Subscribers to snapshot and transactional publications:

 -   Oracle for all platforms that Oracle supports.